palaniappanrm/risksense-assignment/README.md

 # risksense-assignment

 Spring Boot application with single rest endpoint which can be used to convert json to xml by specifying the source and destination file path.
-There are different ways we can do convert between json and xml.
+There are different ways we can do conversion between json and xml.
-The way this application does can be understood by the example given at the end
+The way this application does can be understood by the example given at the end.

 #### Build steps
 ````